-This approch to treating back and pelvic pain, sciatica and groin pain uses postural physiotherapy with a method developed at Posturepro called the SOAZ Method.
+This approach to treating back and pelvic pain, sciatica and groin pain uses postural physiotherapy with a method developed at Posturepro Physiotherapy Adelaide called the SOAZ Method.

 Unlike traditional physio approaches that tend to target the symptoms (the pain).
 Our results speak for themselves.